Table of Contents

 The Stein Valley is a wilderness area in Southwestern BC, Canada.
-The entire 107,000 hectare watershed is protected in a provincial park after a prolonged conservation battle in the 70-90’s.
-Thanks to the passion of that generation, none of the Stein drainage has ever been logged and industrial activity has been non-existant other than a small mid-century silver mine.
+The entire 107,000 hectare watershed has been protected in a provincial park after a prolonged conservation battle in the 70-90’s.
+Thanks to the passion of that generation, none of the Stein drainage has ever been logged and industrial activity has been non-existant other than a small and defunct silver mine.

 In this short guide, I’ll opine on how best to experience the park, comment on popular trips, provide basic trail beta and suggest a number of untested but possibly outstanding routes.

-While this guide provides general beta on the main trails, it lags substantially behind G. White’s guidebook for detailed trail info, local ecology and history.
-The unique attributes of this guide are its’ more recent trail conditions info, off-trail route suggestions and free nature.
+While this guide provides general beta on the main trails, it lags substantially behind G. White’s guidebook in terms of detailed trail info, local ecology and history.
+The unique attributes of this guide are the more up to date trail conditions info, off-trail route suggestions and low cost.

 2 – Resources:

 Stein to Joffre by Trail Ventures – Best map but cuts off parts of the southern divide.